-Parents should also be aware that cleaning supplies — namely bleach and other strong chemicals — are included in the top 10 list of hazardous household items.
-Because it is used so frequently, webMD says chlorine bleach is the most common cleaner ingested by kids.
+Parents should also be aware that cleaning supplies — namely bleach and other strong chemicals — are included in the Cleveland Clinic's list of hazardous household chemicals.
+Because it's used so frequently, WebMD says chlorine bleach is the most common cleaner ingested by kids.

 A simple solution of one-half cup vinegar and one-half cup borax in a spray bottle or on a sponge will work wonders at getting rid of mildew in the bath or shower.
 If you've got mildew on fabric, use strong soap and salt on the stain and place in sunlit area of the house.
 Keep the stain moist and repeat as necessary followed by a machine or hand wash with laundry detergent and warm water.

 Tea tree oil and grapefruit seed extract are also effective at killing mold, and require only a few drops added to water in a spray bottle.
 Found in health food stores, these products tend to be expensive, but considering the effects of mildew on health, the cost is well worth it.
 Tea tree oil has a strong scent, so check it out in the store to be sure you can handle it.
 As with vinegar, you can add essential oils to your natural cleaning solution to mask strong odors.
 If you do use vinegar or tea tree oil, the odor will typically take anywhere from a few hours to a couple days to dissipate.